silentorb/game-design/docs/social-strategy-rpg.md

     * And immediate data as well (memory is required for current data)
   * Characters with a more strategic intellect will be able to generate projection reports
   * Maybe the character could be an unreliable witness in some cases, and the player will not be sure how far to trust the character's mind
+  * I don't know about this though—seems like it would add unpleasant tension where players would be incentivized to invest in other character strengths and take notes, but that's not fun for most people (wouldn't be fun for me)

+## Getting Started

+* Start with a hand-crafted scenario that is not random
+  * Instead of switching to everything being randomly generated, randomness can be gradually inserted into the flow
+* What's the simplest form of this game to begin with?
+  * From common CRPG dialog options, select a few dialog actions that:
+    * Can be used a lot
+    * Have both pros and cons for the player
+* What if the game engine maintained a decision graph under the hood?
+  * Is that possible?
+  * As randomness was introduced, it would be tied to and validated by the graph
+  * The graph may not need to be comprehensive, just fleshed out enough to cover most cases
+    * There could be fringe cases where the player could bypass the graph (solve problems in ways the graph is not considering) as long as those cases weren't extreme and didn't break the gameplay
 *